What we can learn from U.S. sentiment about the coronavirus to help stop a second wave

 A recent survey led by researchers from Harvard Kennedy School, Northeastern University, and Rutgers University supports this trend as well.
 The study found a majority of people in the U.S. want to continue physical distancing measures, even as the federal government and some state governors are pushing to reopen the economy.

-These public attitudes should inform citizen engagement strategies as policymakers face tough economic decisions in the weeks and months ahead.
+These public attitudes should inform citizen engagement strategies as policy makers face tough economic decisions in the weeks and months ahead.
 Public officials should consider the potential health impacts that Americans are concerned about and assure the public that their best interests are central to the country’s next phase of pandemic response.

 Be transparent about the ongoing risks